Conservation is a Human Solution.

 The experiment was based on applying this integrated mindset, requiring participants to work together to achieve a specific outcome.

-• First Pillar
+First Pillar

-1. Conservation and Forest Restoration
+1. Forest Conservation and Restoration

 We recognize that traditional forest restoration projects alone are not enough .
 We need both ecological expertise and local commitment.
 Our work strategically pairs technical conservation with empowerment programs that enable youth and communities to be the indispensable primary guardians of their forests.
 This shift from reliance on external support to local ownership is driven by the SEL principle of decision-making and the GCED value of local stewardship.